 3. Topics for discussion

-3.1 Provisioning of data collection and reporting for 5GMS
+3.1 Provisioning of generic UE data collection and reporting in the context of 5GMS

 In Release 16, 5G Media Streaming procedures at reference point M1 [1] are used to provision the 5GMS metrics reporting and 5GMS consumption reporting features.

-Meanwhile, TS 26.531 [7] defines procedures for provisioning the generic aspects of data collection and reporting, such as data processing instructions, data exposure restrictions, etc.
+Meanwhile, TS 26.531 [7] defines procedures for provisioning the generic aspects of data collection and reporting, such as data processing instructions, data exposure restrictions, etc. (Data collection client configurations are also derived by the Data Collection AF from the provisioning information.)

 In Release 17, there are two top-level options:

 Expose separate R1 and M1 interfaces to the 5GMS Application Provider.
-5G Media Streaming is provisioned over reference point M1 mostly as before, but the provisioning of AF-based QoE metrics reporting and consumption reporting is removed from interface M1 in TS 26.512 [6].
-Instead, these features are respecified in TS 26.512 Rel-17 to be provisioned by the 5GMS Application Provider via R1.
+5G Media Streaming is provisioned over reference point M1 mostly as before, but the provisioning of 5GMS AF-based QoE metrics reporting and consumption reporting is removed from interface M1 in TS 26.512 [6].
+Instead, these features are re-specified in TS 26.512 Rel-17 to be provisioned by the 5GMS Application Provider via R1.

-Extend M1 to encompass UE data collection and reporting as it pertains to 5G Media Streaming.
-In this model, reference point R1 is not instantiated in the 5G Media Streaming architecture, being hidden inside the 5GMS AF.
+Extend M1 to support generic aspects of UE data collection and reporting pertintent to 5G Media Streaming.
+In this model, reference point R1 is not instantiated in the 5G Media Streaming architecture, being hidden inside the 5GMS AF and inside the 5GMS Application Provider.
 Within this model, two further choices are available:

-Extend M1 provisioning of 5GMS AF-based QoE metrics reporting and consumption reporting to include generic data collection and reporting aspects.
+Extend M1 provisioning of 5GMS AF-based QoE metrics reporting and consumption reporting to include generic data collection and reporting aspects such as data processing instructions and data exposure restrictions.
 Here, the baseline provisioning parameters at R1 are simply replicated at M1 under the MetricsReportingConfiguration resource and ConsumptionReportingProvisioning resource.

 Abstract away the generic data collection and reporting aspects at M1.
 With this more nuanced approach, only a subset of the generic data collection and reporting provisioning procedures are exposed via M1 on a case-by-case basis.